-- 1) The assistance applicant shall submit the signed consent forms to the PHA when eligibility is being determined. - 2) A participant shall sign and submit consent forms at the next interim or regularly scheduled income reexamination. - 3) Both applicants and participants shall be responsible for signing and submitting consent forms by each applicable family member.
+- a.
+Consent Authorization - 1) The assistance applicant shall submit the signed consent forms to the PHA when eligibility is being determined. - 2) A participant shall sign and submit consent forms at the next interim or regularly scheduled income reexamination. - 3) Both applicants and participants shall be responsible for signing and submitting consent forms by each applicable family member. - b.
+HUD-9886: Authorization for the Release of Information/Privacy Act Notice